 Statuses include Waiting for Response, Completed, Failed.

-Use the Sent and Received buttons to view the outbound eICR and inbound RR files
+Use the Sent and Received buttons to view the outbound eICR and inbound RR files.

-Case report events also appear in the patient’s chart timeline under Health Exchange.
+The eICRs and the RRs display on the patient’s chart timeline under Health Exchange.

 Click the arrow icon to open the report details directly from the chart.